in2code-de/luxold/Documentation/Technical/Categoryscorings/Index.md

 You know your business much better than us.
 So you have to think about, which categories reflect which part of your business in your TYPO3 installation.
-In our case, we could use a category for this product **lux** another for our product **Content Publisher** and probably a third for **carreer*x* to find new collegues who wants to help us with lux and TYPO3.
+In our case, we could use a category for this product **lux** another for our product **Content Publisher** and probably a third for **carreer** to find new collegues who wants to help us with lux and TYPO3.
 Of course a download or a page visit of an asset/page of a lux category should increase a category scoring.

 What can we do with the knowledge about leads and their category scoring?
-Lux is able to execute workflow actions (see [Workflow](../Workflows/Index.md)) based on category scoring or show contextual content (also based on category scoring
+Lux is able to execute workflow actions (see [Workflow](../Workflows/Index.md)) based on category scoring or show contextual content (also based on category scoring - see [Plugins](../Plugins/Index.md)).
-- see ../Plugins/Index.md)).

 ##### Configuration

-You can simple define some lux-categories in your TYPO3.
+You can simply define some lux-categories in your TYPO3.
 A lux-category is just a sys_category record in TYPO3.
 Don't forget to check the checkbox "lux-category".

 <img src="../../../Documentation/Images/documentation_categoryscorings_categories.png" width="800" />